snhobbs/kicad-parts-placer/README.md

 5. Complete schematic as needed, batch loading can be repeated or bom exported & checked for consistency
 6. Update PCB from schematic (f8)
 7. Run script which moves existing ref des to the location in config
-8. Put label on silkscreen, additional notes could also be added

 ### Placing Test Pads to Reuse a Tester
 + Can follow same workflow as making a tester or copy from the existing board that uses the tester